montagejs/mr/README.md

 ===============

-This is a CommonJS module system, highly compatible with NodeJS, intended for front-end development of web applications using npme style packages.
+This is a CommonJS module system, highly compatible with NodeJS, intended for front-end development of web applications using npm style packages.
 It is designed to be automatically replaced by the Montage Optimizer with a smaller, faster and bundled production module system.